alexforencich/verilog-ethernet/README.md

 processing (8 bit and 64 bit datapaths).
 Includes modules for handling Ethernet frames as well as IP, UDP, and ARP and the components for constructing a complete UDP/IP stack.
-Includes MAC modules for gigabit and 10G and a 10G PCS/PMA PHY module.
+Includes MAC modules for gigabit and 10G, a 10G PCS/PMA PHY module, and a 10G combination MAC/PCS/PMA module.
 Also includes full MyHDL testbench with intelligent bus cosimulation endpoints.

 For IP and ARP support only, use ip_complete (1G) or ip_complete_64 (10G).

 For UDP, IP, and ARP support, use udp_complete (1G) or udp_complete_64 (10G).

 Top level gigabit and 10G MAC modules are eth_mac_*, with various interfaces and with/without FIFOs.
 Top level 10G PCS/PMA PHY module is eth_phy_10g.
+Top level 10G MAC/PCS/PMA combination module is eth_mac_phy_10g.

 ## Documentation